abinjawed/Bakeshift-Recipes/README.md

 ### Install

 ### Code
 A fighter is a "blueprint" object with properties of `health` and `damagePerAttack`.
-Each playable pokemon is an instance of the blueprint object.
+Each pokemon is an instance of the blueprint object.

 The function `emergeVictorious` contains parameters (player1, player2, firstAttacker), and return the victorious player of each match.